A lactating adenoma is a benign tumor that usually occurs in younger, pregnant and lactating women.

 Lactating adenomas are not a risk factor for breast cancer

 A lactating adenoma lesion will often appear in a lobular, non-capsulated shape, with well-circumscribed margins.
-Some lactating adenomas will have evidence of infarction (a process of tissue death.
+Some lactating adenomas will have evidence of infarction (a process of tissue death).
 “Necrosis” caused by a blockage of the tissue’s blood supply.

 In the image of lactating adenomas below, one notes clusters of hyperplasic (newly developed) ducts, and dilated lumen containing milk secretions.
-The presence of so many new ducts would distinguish a lactating adenomca from a ‘galactocele‘, which is essentially a build of up milk secretions due to blocked ducts, but with no new tissue growth.
+The presence of so many new ducts would distinguish a lactating adenoma from a ‘galactocele‘, which is essentially a build of up milk secretions due to blocked ducts, but with no new tissue growth.

 Lactating adenoma may mimic a malignant tumor

 A lactating adenoma is usually quite apparent radiologically as they tend to have the same regular shape and well-defined margins of fibroadenomas.